gruntwork-io/docs/_docs-sources/pipelines/hello-world/index.md

 - Two GitHub repositories
   - `infrastructure-live` — Defines the infrastructure that is deployed to your AWS account
   - `infrastructure-pipelines` — Contains deployment definitions for your infrastructure
-- An IAM role in your AWS account that allows GitHub Actions to assume a role in your AWS account using OIDC
+- A group of IAM roles in your AWS account that allow GitHub Actions modify your account through OIDC
 - An S3 Bucket deployed automatically by Gruntwork Pipelines

 ## Prerequisites